arangodb/arangodb-spark-datasource/README.md

 Spark 2.4 implementation supports all save modes with the following semantics:
 - `Append`: the target collection is created if it does not exist
 - `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
 Use in combination with `confirm.truncate` write configuration parameter.
 - `ErrorIfExists`: the target collection is created if it does not exist, an `AnalysisException` is thrown otherwise
 - `Ignore`: the target collection is created if it does not exist, no write is performed otherwise

 Spark 3.1 implementation supports:
 - `Append`: the target collection is created if it does not exist
 - `Overwrite`: the target collection is created if it does not exist, it is truncated otherwise.
 Use in combination with `confirm.truncate` write configuration parameter.

-The other `SaveMode` values (`ErrorIfExists` and `Ignore`) behave the same as `Append`.
+`SaveMode.ErrorIfExists` and `SaveMode.Ignore` behave the same as `SaveMode.Append`.

 Use `overwrite.mode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).